Dipped Products: Operations

 Dipped Products is one of the five leading non-medical rubber glove manufacturers in the world.
 The company's market share of the global market accounts for 5%.
 Upon declaration of the COVID-19 pandemic, the World Health Organization requested to increase the production of personal protective equipment (PPE) by 40% from the industry and the governments.
 Gloves were on the list of this request and it created both an opportunity and a challenge for the company.
 Dipped Products have five manufacturing facilities, four in Sri Lanka and one in Thailand.
 In 2022, the company announced that they are venturing into sports and mechanic gloves production.
 To this effect, the company invested an LKR1 billion to construct a new manufacturing facility in Biyagama Export Processing Zone as a BOI project.

 Dipped Products benefitted from the diverted orders after the United States ban on imports from two subsidiaries of Top Glove on charges of forced labour.
 The company's 2021 second-quarter earnings declined due to sharp rise in transportation and administrative costs.

 Controversies

 In 2014, Dipped Products moved its Venigros factory in Weliweriya to Biyagama after the factory was forced to close after protests by the local residents.
 In 2015, a factory of Dipped Products was embroiled in allegations of pollution lawsuit.
 The Police filed a lawsuit against Hanwella Rubber Products Ltd and the Avissawell High Court upheld the verdict of the magistrate court allowing the factory to continue with its operations.

+Subsidiaries

+Hayleys Plantation Services, a sub-subsidiary of Dipped Products PLC by DPL Plantations acquired a 51% stake in Horana Plantations PLC from Vallibel Plantations Management Ltd for LKR700 million in March 2023.